zigsphere/puppet-amazon-s3/README.md

 it does not ensure that the parent(s) to the path exists.

 #####`ensure`

+Data type: *String*

 Controls the mount accepting the same values as the 'mount' type.

-Defaults to 'mounted'
+Default: 'mounted'

 #####`options`

+Data type: *String*

 Options for the mount.

-Defaults to 'nonempty,allow_other'
+Default: 'nonempty,allow_other'

 #####`s3_bucket_name`

+Data type: *String*

 The name of the S3 bucket to mount.
-By default, it uses the title.

-####`include_mime_package`
-Manages mime support packages.
-Defaults to `true`.
-Set this parameter to `false` if using `puppetlabs/apache`.
+Default: $title

 ## Limitations